-- the scale of the ground-mounted solar pipeline; - the potential near-term outcomes for fossil fuel generation; - · the drivers behind colocated electricity storage; and - the potential locations for future hydrogen electrolysers.
+- the ground-mounted solar pipeline; - which households might install rooftop solar PV; - the fate of fossil fuel generation; - drivers behind domestic electricity storage; and - the potential locations of future hydrogen electrolysers.

-Stakeholders were also invited to share any other thoughts they had on generation and storage in the licence area, to capture the broader sector knowledge from the attendees present at the uptake of heat pumps to achieve the UK government's 2028 ambition:
+Stakeholders were also invited to share any other thoughts they had on generation and storage in the licence area, to capture the broader sector knowledge from the attendees present at the event.